yfli/twitter-to-weibo-appengine/README.md

 Changelog
 ---------
+- app_br ver 1.0 2013-4-16

+    Incorporate many changes in master branch
+    Use non-audit app to send message to sina

 - ver 1.1 2013/3/24

     Upgrade to python 2.7
     Fix bug: support multiline message

 - ver 1.0 2013/3/20

     Major release.
 No need to deploy app for yourself, but use App setup by others.
     No need to change twitter or weibo id in code.
 Directly binding gtalk on webpage.
     Use gtalk bot to sync.
 Made a mistake that thought gtalk was removed from sina while it is still available.
     Tiny.cc is blocked by sina since 3/14, change to another short url

 - ver 0.4 2013/1/20